adedejimayowa27-gif/Mayorcity-B-F-AI/README.md

 ├── netlify.toml              # tells Netlify where the site and functions live ├── netlify/
 │   └── functions/
-│       └── chat.js           # backend proxy that calls the Anthropic API (keeps your key secret) └── site/                     # this is what gets published
+│       └── chat.js           # backend proxy that calls the Google Gemini API (keeps your key secret) └── site/                     # this is what gets published
     ├── index.html            # markup only
     ├── css/